sfink/tHqAnalysis/README.md

-# tHqAnalyzer
+# tHqAnalysis
-Analyzing framework for tHq analysis
+Analyzing framework for tHq analysis based on the BoostedTTH framework